 - Merile Robert (France) — 22:39:02

 - Mathieu Blanchard (France, lives in Canada) — 25:01:23

 Notably, 10-time Marathon des Sables winner and Moroccan sand running legend Lahcen Ahansal finished ninth in the age 50-59 category with a time of 38:16:32.

 2021 Marathon des Sables Women’s Results

 Aziza Raji demolished the women’s field with a winning time of 30:30:24.
 It was Raji’s first win.
 She was second at the last edition and had a few top-five finishes before that.
 She’s only the second Moroccan woman in the history of the race to win it, after two-time women’s champion Touda Didi.

 Tomomi Bitoh (Japan) took second in 34:39:17, moving up in the cumulative standings during the 50-mile Stage 4 and marathon-distance Stage 5 through a well-paced week of racing.

-Aicha Omrani finished third in 35:47:48; remarkably, she finished the 2011 Marathon des Sables in nearly the double the time it took her finish this edition.
+Aicha Omrani finished third in 35:47:48; remarkably, she finished the 2011 Marathon des Sables in nearly double the time it took her to finish this edition.

 Hassna Hamdouch and Elise Caillet (France) rounded out the top five.